Mirjana Lučić-Baroni: 2009–11

 In the 2009 season, she was given a wildcard into the Auckland Open in New Zealand.
 In her first WTA Tour main-draw match since 2007 Indian Wells, she lost to Anne Keothavong in the first round.

 Lučić then continued to toil on the ITF Circuit for several years prior to mounting somewhat of a comeback in the 2010 season.
 During that year, Lučić won her first title in 12 years at a $25k event in Jackson, Florida on 11 April.
 Shortly after, Lučić qualified for the WTA event in Birmingham, going on to win her first main-draw match since 2007 in Indian Wells, this time over Colombian Mariana Duque.
 She continued her good form as she defeated fellow Croatian player Karolina Šprem in the second round.
 She was beaten by top-20 player Aravane Rezaï of France in the third round.
 Lučić then competed in the Wimbledon qualifying tournament in Roehampton.
 She won her first two rounds and beat Michaëlla Krajicek in the third round to qualify for the main draw of Wimbledon, her first Grand Slam since the 2002 US Open.
 After a good showing, she fell to 14th seed Victoria Azarenka in the first round on centre court.

 After Wimbledon, Lučić moved onto the European summer clay-court events.
 She failed to qualify for the Swedish Open in Båstad but the following week came through three rounds of qualifying at Palermo event, and won her first round match, defeating Pauline Parmentier recovering from a 0–4 third set deficit and saving three match points.
 She then fell to third seed Sara Errani in the second round recovering a 2–4 deficit to force a tie-break before falling 0–6, 6–7.
 Her ranking rose to No. 151.

 Following Palermo, Lučić returned to the United States for the summer hard-court season.
 Her first event was the Premier event in Stanford, the Silicon Valley Classic.
 Seeded fifth in the qualifying draw, Lučić defeated both Heidi El Tabakh and Tamaryn Hendler in straight sets, before repeating her Wimbledon victory over Michaëlla Krajicek with a straight-sets win to qualify for the main draw where she lost to Maria Kirilenko.

 In the US Open, after winning three qualifying matches to enter the main draw, she beat Alicia Molik to set up a second round clash with No. 4 seed Jelena Janković.
 Lučić lost in three sets.
 Even with this defeat, this was her best performance in a Grand Slam championship for nearly a decade.

 Lučić started out the 2011 season poorly with a string of early losses on both the WTA Tour and ITF Circuit early in the year.
-Her fortunes began to change during the clay court season where Lučić reached her first WTA quarterfinal in over ten years at the Strasbourg event, losing to Anabel Medina Garrigues.
+Her fortunes began to change during the clay court season where Lučić reached her first tour quarterfinal in over ten years at the Strasbourg event, losing to Anabel Medina Garrigues.
 She married restaurateur Daniele Baroni in December 2011.